polkadot-developers/polkadot-docs/infrastructure/validators/onboarding/run-validator/using-systemd.md

     case, there is potential to equivocate when immediately restarting.
 What can happen is the node will not recognize votes that didn't make it to disk, and will then cast conflicting votes.
-Delaying the restart will allow the network to progress past potentially conflicting votes, at which point other nodes will not accept them.
+Delaying the restart will allow the network to progress past potentially conflicting votes, at which point other nodes won't accept them.

-To enable this to autostart on bootup run:
+To enable this to start on booting your machine, run:

 ```bash
 systemctl enable polkadot-validator.service